 In this First Friday conversation Sophie will share a quick overview of my recent work and then some work in development as a way to untangle and hopefully discuss some thoughts around symbiosis, climate breakdown and approaching materiality as an artist in these times.

+Sophie Mason is a visual artist and food grower who makes objects shaped by and from her local landscape.
+For over a decade her work has explored different approaches to the natural world, and in particular our response to environmental breakdown.
+As well as making objects, she co-produces participatory events and projects exploring how gardens and growing food can change our approach to community, self and ecology.
 Since becoming a mother four years ago Sophie’s solo practice uses the fabric of a mordanted canvas both to document the marks made from her bodily experiences within the landscape and from the foraged lake pigments and inks that she processes from the mineral and plant based materials she finds around her.
 Over time the accumulative residue stains the canvas to build a map of care, tracking her relationships with the land around her.
-More recently the boundaries in her work between the domestic space and the traditional understanding of a landscape have blurred, calling into question basic ideas around her use of materials.
+More recently the boundaries in her work between the domestic space and the traditional understanding of a landscape have blurred, calling into question basic ideas around her use of materials. |